+Shoe trees are crucial in extending the life of your shoes.
+How do they work?
+Sweat from feet gets absorbed into the lining of shoes, which not only leads to foul odors but can cause the lining to rot.
+This is also especially harmful for leather shoes, as excessive moisture from the inside can cause the finish to crack over time.
+To solve these issues, shoe trees modestly stretch out shoes while they’re drying to help preserve their original shape.
 For your more expensive shoes, you’ll want to splurge on a cedar shoe tree, which naturally helps absorb moisture.
-There are also a range of lightweight and slimmer options available, often done in plastic, that are perfect for fitting women’s shoes and packing for travel.
+There’s also a range of lightweight and slimmer options available, often done in plastic, that are perfect for fitting women’s shoes and packing for travel.
 Below, we’ve rounded up some of the best shoe trees to keep your footwear in amazing shape.

 1. Stratton Cedar Shoe Tree

 With a long, crafted heel and luxe cedar wood finish, this pick is great for keeping prized pairs in tip-top condition.

 Pros: Cedar wood absorbs moisture to help prevent cracks and creases in leather and keep shoes smelling fresh.
 A gentle spring coil is made to accommodate pairs up to a men’s size 16.5.
 What’s more, the elegant style features a branded gold plate and comes as a pack of two, three or four.

 Cons: Some may find them tricky to get in and out of the shoe.

 2. Eachway Shoe Tree & Stretcher